 - As we said, pay attention to the color.
 Depending on our business, we should use the proper color for our theme and action buttons -especially checkout buttons.
 For example, if we have an online service for our restaurant, use a red theme because it makes our customers more hungry!
 (Like McDonald’s).
 If we have an online bookstore, use yellow, which inspires creativity.

-Enable one-page checkout: As we noted, in some cases, one-page checkout boosts the checkout experience for your online shoppers, decreases abandonment rates, and makes it as fast as it can be.
+Enable one-page checkout: As we noted, in some cases, one-page checkout boosts the checkout experience for your online shoppers, decreases abandonment rates, and makes it as fast as possible.
 To implement this, you can use WooCommerce one-page checkout extension.
 This will enable you to add custom fields to the page.
-Customers easily can add, remove and change items from their carts.
+Customers can easily add, remove and change items from their carts.
 Display both product selection and checkout forms on one page.